Mixed twistor D-modules: Infinitesimal mixed twistor modules

 We state some complementary property.
 We have naturally defined dual and tensor product on the category $\MTS(X,\Lambda)^{\fil}$.

-\begin{prop} The dual and the tensor product preserve $\IMTM(X,\Lambda)$ and $\IMTM^{\pre}(X,\Lambda)$. \end{prop} \pf The claims for $\Lambda$-pre-IMTM are clear.
+\begin{prop} $\IMTM(X,\Lambda)$ and $\IMTM^{\pre}(X,\Lambda)$ are preserved by the dual and the tensor product. \end{prop} \pf The claims for $\Lambda$-pre-IMTM are clear.
 We have only to care the existence of a relative monodromy filtration.
 For the dual, it is clear.
 For the tensor product, it follows from a result due to Steenbrink-Zucker (see Proposition \ref{prop;10.7.23.21}).

 We have naturally defined functors $j^{\ast}$, $\ast$, and $\gammatilde_{\sm}^{\ast}$ on $\MTS(X,\Lambda)^{\fil}$.
 The following proposition is clear. \begin{prop} They preserve $\IMTM(X,\Lambda)$ and $\IMTM^{\pre}(X,\Lambda)$.